allenai/ai2thor-docker/README.md

 ## Docker

 The Docker container is built with the highest version of CUDA that the host version's Nvidia driver will support.
-In order to train/execute a model it must either be explicitly copied into the container by adding an entry into the Dockerfile or by sharing a volume with your code to the container.
+In order to train/execute a model the code must either be explicitly copied into the container by adding an entry into the Dockerfile or by sharing a volume with your code to the container (see ./scripts/run.sh).

 ## Example